 We were particularly focused on the player functionality.
 It had to be at least as good as the Youtube player.
 In Flutter we had no trouble integrating a video player SDK.

-The new service now offers a player that supports extremely high download speed and response rate which allows changing the resolution dynamically based on the Internet connection and pre-caching the videos.
+The new Flutter streaming app now offers a player that supports extremely high download speed and response rate which allows changing the resolution dynamically based on the Internet connection and pre-caching the videos.
 Users enjoy high download speed, can easily jump back and forward, and are pretty pleased with how HLS videos are streamed.
 What’s more, we created a custom UI for the player.